Azure/azure-iot-protocol-gateway/README.md

 ----------
 6. You can see the deployed service through the Service Fabric Local Cluster Manager.

 ### Diagnostics and Monitoring
 #### Logging
 The protocol gateway uses EventSource and Semantic Logging Application Block for logging (see https://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx for details).
-By default, diagnostic events of all levels (including verbose) are logged to the console output in the Console sample and to `SLABLogsTable` Azure Storage Table in the Cloud sample.
+By default, diagnostic events of all levels (including verbose) are logged to the console output in the Console host and to `SLABLogsTable` Azure Storage Table in the Cloud hosts.

 In addition, the Cloud sample is also configured to collect Windows Event Log events and crash dumps.
 Please see https://msdn.microsoft.com/en-us/library/azure/dn186185.aspx for details on configuring Windows Azure Diagnostics.